The-Marcy-Lab-School/Fall-2022-Curriculum-BMC/se-unit-1/lesson-2-boxmodel_layout/boxmodel_layout_notes.md

 * Selectors have **specificity weights** that determine which styles are applied when there is a conflict.
 Specificity point values can be visualized using three columns.
     * The type selector has the lowest specificity weight and holds a point value of 0-0-1.
     * The class selector has a medium specificity weight and holds a point value of 0-1-0.
     * Lastly, the ID selector has a high specificity weight and holds a point value of 1-0-0.
-The first column counts ID selectors, the second column counts class selectors, and the third column counts type selectors.
 * The higher the specificity weight of a selector, the more superiority the selector is given when a styling conflict occurs.
-    * Example:

     ![](https://github.com/The-Marcy-Lab-School/Fall-2022-Curriculum-BMC/blob/main/se-unit-1/lesson-2-boxmodel_layout/css-specificity.png?raw=true)
     > [Live code](https://jsbin.com/negufugite/1/edit?html,css,output)